jasoncolburne/jason-math/README.md

 A Math gem.

 Not production ready.
-Eventual goal is to underpin with performant C code.
+The eventual goal is to underpin with performant C code, probably built from my `red` OS abstraction.

-May be useful for educational purposes, as the pure Ruby algorithms are typically closer to English.
+This library may be useful, at this time, for educational purposes, as the pure Ruby algorithms are typically closer to English.

 I use this library to complete challenges on various platforms.
+Sorry about the self-indulgent naming, I wanted to simply call the gem `Math` and that namespace was obviously taken.

 ## Installation